 Jim blends three primary skills that benefit bikeway and pedestrian design projects—project management, bikeway design, and traffic operations analysis.
 Jim has designed and implemented signal timings at hundreds of intersections that prioritize the safe movement and integration of pedestrians and bicyclists with transit and automobiles.
 Jim has designed and implemented innovative bikeway treatments at intersections around the Northwest, including cycle tracks, bike signals, bike boxes, bicycle signal timings, and bicycle detection.

 Jim is a passionate bike advocate who believes that our transportation corridors must be friendly places that encourage and enable people to choose active transportation options.

-Steph Routh is Director of the Willamette Pedestrian Coalition, a membership-based nonprofit advocacy organization in the Portland Metro region dedicated to making the conditions for walking safe, convenient and attractive for everyone throughout the Portland metropolitan region.
+Steph Routh is Content Manager at NTEN, the Nonprofit Technology Network.
 Steph has been a walk and bike commuter in Portland, New York City, northern China, and southern Thailand.
 She is the founding Board President of Umbrella and Cycle Wild and a former Steering Committee member of the World Carfree Network.

 Photo by Michael Anderson, Portland Afoot